Ultrasonic Cleaning Systems Deliver Results and Efficiency

 The efficiency of all of the water-based cleaners increases in combination with ultrasonics and heat.
 However, raising the temperature too high (above about 180°F) reduces cavitation pressure and can therefore be counter-productive to ultrasonic cleaning success.

-To further increase ultrasonic cleaning success in a production driven ultrasonic cleaning system, filtration of the cleaning tank is recommended.
+Another solution management technique that helps to optimize the performance of an ultrasonic cleaning tank is tank filtration.
 This is especially important in cleaning tanks in which the ultrasonics are bottom-mounted, as particulate build up decreases ultrasonic efficiency.
 Cartridge and bag filters are available for various types and levels of particulate and are selected based on soil loading considerations.

-To further optimize the ultrasonic cleaning process, surface skimming (sparging) of the cleaning solution into a separate weir means that clean parts won’t be pulled through floating contaminants on exit from the cleaning station.
+Surface skimming (sparging) of the cleaning solution into a separate weir further optimizes the ultrasonic cleaning process and means that clean parts won’t be pulled through floating contaminants on exit from the cleaning station.

 An added bonus of filtering and sparging is longer cleaning tank solution life, which can also be further extended with coalescing and/or ultrafiltration units.